Teachers often say that they wish their pupils were more responsible for their own learning.

 Is there any point in developing self-directed learners, especially when teachers have been landed with the responsibility for learners’ performance?
 Yes – even in these performances pressured current times, those pupils who work in a collaborative classroom where they can plan and reflect get significantly better marks in GCSE.
 More long-term, if young people are to make the most of themselves in a fast-changing world, their competence as self-directed learners is vital!

-How to Put Self-Directed Learning to Work
+How to Put Self-Directed Learning Strategies to Work

 So what does a classroom that promotes self-directed learning look like?